Biden faces pressure as US sets new course on immigration

 “Asylum processes at the border will not occur immediately,” she said.
 “It will take time to implement.”

-Alan Bersin, who held top positions dealing with border security during the Clinton and Obama administrations, warned that Biden is headed for a crisis if he releases all asylum-seekers into the United States.
-That would invite fraud and abuse, he said.
+Alan Bersin, who held top positions dealing with border security during the Clinton and Obama administrations, warned that Biden is headed for a crisis if he releases all asylum-seekers into the United States in the short term.

-“There’s such a pressing sense in the advocate community that is controlling the Biden immigration agenda — they want to reverse all Trump actions,” he said.

 Meanwhile, pressure is mounting.